Dam (song): Critical reception

-"Dam" received favorable reviews from music critics, with praise mainly on the song's instrumentation and genre exploration.
-GMA Integrated News, Kristofer Purnell of The Philippine Star, and Hidzir Junaini of Bandwagon observed genre-blending in the song, which they lauded for seamlessly blending different genres.
+"Dam" received favorable reviews from music critics, with praise mainly on the song's instrumentation.
+Journalists Kristofer Purnell of The Philippine Star and Bandwagons Hidzir Junaini observed genre-blending in the track, which they lauded for seamlessly blending different genres.
 Junaini further added that he finds SB19's approach to sound creation "innovative".
-Some writers opined that the song felt distinctive, with Inquirer's Pauline Miranda attributing it to the genre-blending and texturing in the song's instrumentation, which also made the song engaging to listen to.
-Meanwhile, Kristine Kang of the GMA Network considered the song's musicality as uncommon among other Filipino tracks.
+Some writers opined that the song felt distinctive, with Inquirer's Pauline Miranda, attributing it to the genre-blending and texturing in its instrumentation, which also made the track engaging to listen to.
+Billboard's Jeff Benjamin considered the song "one of [SB19's] tightest singles yet", noting that the track juxtaposes light pop elements and intense gritty sound in its production.
 The group's desire to explore genres has been highlighted by some critics, especially in "Dam", which they find admirable.

-Comparing "Dam" to SB19's past music, GMA Integrated News, Purnell, and Junaini considered "Dam" musically similar to their previous singles "What?"
+Comparing "Dam" to SB19's past music, Purnell and Junaini considered "Dam" musically similar to their previous singles "What?"
 (2021) and "Gento" (2023).
 They noted similar musical elements and energy, which they regard as a signature sound for the band.
-Conversely, Alwin Ignacio of the Daily Tribune suggests that the song felt more powerful among the group's previous releases like "Mana" (2021) and "Bazinga" (2021).
+Conversely, Alwin Ignacio of the Daily Tribune suggests that the song felt more powerful among the group's 2021 releases like "What", "Mana", and "Bazinga".
 Writing for the Grammy Awards, Ivana Morales considered the single a "new rebirth" for SB19 and finds it "game-changing", stating that the band has embodied their desire for complete artistic control of their career.
 Reflecting on Simula at Wakas as a whole, Rome Saenz of Billboard Philippines opined that the single was able to set the tone of what the EP can offer, a record he described as a collection of distinct songs.